STAT545-UBC-hw-2018-19/hw05-lsloboda/hw05-lsloboda.md

   #htmlwidgets::saveWidget("plotly.html"
 ```

+To reduce the file size in Github, the output image can be viewed ~[here](https://github.com/STAT545-UBC-students/hw05-lsloboda).

+*Plotly* opens us many possibilities for making data more interactive.
+It allows plots to be easily embedded on webpages and allows you to explore many new visualizations options that can help to reveal correlations in the data.

 Part 4 - Writing figures to file
 --------------------------------

-Use ggsave() to explicitly save a plot to file.
-Then use dfdf to load and embed it in your report.
-You can play around with various options, such as:

-Arguments of ggsave(), such as width, height, resolution or text scaling.
-Various graphics devices, e.g. a vector vs. raster format.
-Explicit provision of the plot object p via ggsave(..., plot = p).
-Show a situation in which this actually matters.

-Finally, we will save the plot as a *png* image.
+Finally, we will save the plot as a *png* image:

 ``` r
 ggsave("Europe_gdp_plot.png", plot = Europe_gdp_plot, width = 18, height = 8, units = "cm")